 - OS X 10.7 – 10.13 (32 & 64-bit)

 - Windows 7, 8 and 10 (32 & 64-bit)

 - Pro Tools 10-12

 - and other major DAWs

 Should you buy it or not?

-Definitely, you should buy Soundspot Velo 2 if you are searching for a Multipurpose Brickwall limiter which performs well in mastering as well as in rhythm tracks such as beats, percussion, drums and rhythm guitar, bass, and arpeggio synths etc.
+Definitely, you should buy Soundspot Velo 2 if you are searching for a Multipurpose Brickwall limiter that performs well in mastering as well as in rhythm tracks such as beats, percussion, drums, rhythm guitar, bass, and arpeggio synths, etc.

-In one word this is a great limiter plugin for mastering purpose.
-If you don’t have Velo 2 limiter then you should definitely give a try.
+In one word this is a great limiter plugin for mastering purposes.
+If you don’t have Velo 2 limiter then you should definitely give it a try.

-And if you already have the older version of this plugin then you can upgrade that to the newer version with just $7.
+And if you already have the older version of this plugin then you can upgrade that to the newer version for just $7.

-If you have any query or suggestion about this plugin comment below and do share this article in your social circle so that others could also use this plugin.
+If you have any queries or suggestions about this plugin comment below and do share this article in your social circle so that others could also use this plugin.